top of page

 2) How Cord Uses Data

-• Cord does not read message content, sell personal data, or use message data for advertising.
+Cord does not sell personal data and does not use message content for advertising.

 3) End-to-End Encryption

-• Messages are encrypted on sender devices before transmission and decrypted only on recipient devices.
+• Messages are encrypted on sender devices before transmission and decrypted on recipient devices.

 • Media is encrypted client-side before upload/storage.

-• Keys and sessions are generated on-device and stored using OS-backed secure storage.
-Cord does not receive your private keys.
+• Cryptographic keys and sessions are generated and stored on-device using OS-backed secure storage.

 4) Metadata Minimization

-Cord minimizes metadata, but some metadata is necessary for delivery:
+Cord minimizes metadata, but some metadata is necessary for delivery and security:

-• Push providers process token/delivery metadata needed to route notifications.
+• Push providers process token/delivery metadata to route notifications.

-• Cord does not require phone numbers or emails to function.
+• Cord does not require phone-number or email identity to function.

 5) Third Parties / Infrastructure

-Cord uses infrastructure providers to host and deliver the service:
+Cord uses service providers to host and deliver functionality, including:

-• Firebase Cloud Messaging (FCM) / Apple Push Notification service (APNs): Used to deliver push notifications and related delivery metadata.
+• Firebase Cloud Messaging (FCM) and Apple Push Notification service (APNs) (notification transport)

 6) Data Retention

-• Encrypted envelopes/media (server-side): Retained for delivery and service operation, then deleted according to backend retention rules.
+• Encrypted server-side delivery data/media: Retained as needed for delivery and service operation, then removed per backend retention policy.

-• Delivery metadata: Retained only as needed for routing, device management, and reliability.
+• Delivery metadata: Retained only as needed for routing, device management, and reliability/security operations.

-• Operational/security logs: Kept for limited periods appropriate to security and reliability needs.
+• Operational/security telemetry: Retained for limited periods appropriate to service protection and reliability.

 • On-device history: Controlled by in-app retention settings and local deletion tools.